 Implants and Coils

-If you are interested in an implant (Nexplanon) or a coil which could be called an IUCD (non-hormonal copper coil) or an IUS (Mirena or Kyleena which contains the hormone progesterone) please let reception know at the time of booking your appointment as you may need an appointment to discuss this first.
+If you are interested in an implant (Nexplanon) or a coil which could be called an IUCD (non-hormonal copper coil) or an IUS (Mirena or Kyleena which contains progestogen) please let reception know at the time of booking your appointment as you may need an appointment to discuss this first.

 Advice before a contraceptive implant fitting